uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 As such, the Activities must communicate with them asynchronously.

 ### System ###
-Signature: `abstract final class System`
+Signature: `final class System extends Application`

 Description: Single point of access for many resources